aiven/devportal/docs/products/kafka/howto/create-topics-automatically.rst

 You can enable the automatic creation of topics on an existing Aiven for Apache Kafka service by using the :ref:`Aiven CLI service update <avn-cli-service-update>` command:

 #.
-Use the with the following command:
+Use the following command:

    .. code::